mltConsEcol/TU_LandscapeAnalysis_Documents/Assignments/Lab5_Fragstats.md

 ***Due Date: Thursday, 26 February 2015***

 **PLEASE WRITE YOUR NAME ON ALL WORK**

-**There will be 10 questions for Part 1 (given on Tuesday) and 10 for Part 2 (given on Thursday), for a total of 20 points**
+*There will be 10 questions for Part 1 (provided on Tuesday) and 10 for Part 2 (given on Thursday), for a total of 20 points.
+All answers are due on the date specified above.*

 #Part 1: Analyzing Categorical Rasters using FRAGSTATS

-###Questions: Answer the following questions as you go through this lab.
+###Part 1 Questions - Answer the following questions as you go through this lab.
 Feel free to use any materials from lecture, the internet, and FRAGSTATS documentation.
+Be sure to include your name with your answers.

 1) Before running any formal analysis in FRAGSTATS, look at the landscapes for Catoosa and Claremore areas - which do you think has a higher value for Contagion?

 ##Introduction